sparkflows/sparkflows-docs/docs/processors/05-Transform/09-Split/splitbyexpression.rst

         - Description
       * - conditionExpr
         - Conditional Expression to split the Data on
-        - Conditional Expression to be used for Splitting the DataFrame into two
+        - Conditional Expression to be used for Splitting the DataFrame into two.
+DataFrame which matches the condition will go to the lower edge output.
+The other would go to the higher edge output.